CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 *CsabaDu.DynamicTestData* provides intrinsic support for generating test display names when using `ArgsCode.Instance` in the data strategy.
 This is achieved through the `TestData.ToString()` method, which returns the dynamically generated display name for each test case.

-Most test frameworks offer their own mechanisms for customizing test case display names, typically through their native test data types:
+Most test frameworks offer their own mechanisms for customizing test case display names, typically through their own test data types:
 - **NUnit**: via `TestParameters.TestName`
 - **xUnit.v3**: via `ITheoryDataRow.TestDisplayName`

 You can find supportive implementations in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes) that demonstrate how to generate test display names using framework-specific test data types.

 This section demonstrates how to generate test display names from object array rows in the notable exception is **MSTest**, which supports custom display names natively when using object arrays as test data rows.
-You can see this in action using the method `TestDataFactory.GetDisplayName(string?, params object?[]?)`, which constructs display names for MSTest scenarios.
+You can see this in action using the method `TestDataFactory.GetDisplayName(string?, params object?[]?)`, which constructs display names.

 ```csharp

 ```
 ---